Two baby boomers – two ladies and a wardrobe | BoomerCafe.com

 BoomerCafé is not about fashion, so this story sent to us from The Netherlands isn’t quite up our alley, but when Martha Persoon and Saskia Rietmeijer got in touch from Amsterdam, we had to admire their spirit.
 These two baby boomers are vintage and retro fashionistas.
 Since we’re always into boomers doing something new, and since they write with such enthusiasm about what they do, we decided to share it with you.
 It’s about Two Ladies And A Wardrobe.

-In January we started our Two Ladies And A Wardrobe blog to share our love for fashion and our experience in styling for others and ourselves.
+In January 2015, we started Two Ladies And A Wardrobe to share our love for fashion and our experience in styling for others and ourselves.
 Our goal: to encourage women of all ages to create and enjoy their own personal style.
 Because yes!
 It is possible to shine and look good, no matter your age and, also important, no matter your budget!

 How did we get started?